-The motivation of the paper is from the following consideration.
-Let $X$ be a normal proper variety over a field of characteristic zero, and $\mu: Y\rightarrow X$ be a log resolution of singularities such that $\mu$ is isomorphic over the smooth locus of $X$.
+Let $X$ be a normal proper variety over a field of characteristic zero and $\mu: Y\rightarrow X$ be a log resolution of singularities such that $\mu$ is isomorphic over the smooth locus of $X$.
 Let $E$ be the full exceptional divisor of $\mu$, which is reduced.
 There exists a non-decreasing sequence of coherent sheaves (cf. \S 2.2)

 where $\omega_X$ denotes the dualizing sheaf.
+By the coherence of $\omega_X$, one can show that (\ref{increasing sequence}) stabilizes at $\omega_X$ for arbitrary singularities, see e.g.~Proposition \ref{Main}.

-Since $\omega_X$ is coherent and $X$ is a quasi-compact, the sequence (\ref{increasing sequence}) stabilizes ultimately.
-In case $X$ is smooth or has mild singularities, the limit object is just $\omega_X$.
-When $X$ has at worst rational singularities, $\mu_*\omega_Y\iso \omega _X$; and when $X$ has at worst Du Bois singularities, $\mu_*\omega_Y(E)\iso \omega_X$.
-If $X$ is in addition Cohen-Macaulay, these isomorphisms indeed characterize rational singularities due to G. Kempf and Du Bois singularities due to Kov\'{a}cs-Schwede-Smith \cite{KSS} respectively.
-In general, the sequence still stabilizes to $\omega_X$, which is probably known to the experts.
-Since we don't find a reference in the literature, we provide a proof in \S 3, cf.~Theorem \ref{Main}.
+When $X$ has at worst rational singularities, $\mu_*\omega_Y\iso \omega _X$.
+And when $X$ has at worst Du Bois singularities, $\mu_*\omega_Y(E)\iso \omega_X$.
+If in addition $X$ is Cohen-Macaulay, then the above isomorphisms indeed characterize rational singularities by G. Kempf , and Du Bois singularities by Kov\'{a}cs-Schwede-Smith \cite{KSS} respectively.

-The purpose of the paper is twofold.
-On the one hand, we introduce in Definition \ref{index def} an index for the singularities of $X$ which measures how quickly the sequence (\ref{increasing sequence}) can stabilize to $\omega_X$ for log resolutions.
-A criterion in Theorem \ref{splitting theorem} is given for when the direct images coincide with $\omega_X$.
-In case the log resolution $\mu$ in addition resolves the Jacobian ideal of $X$, we show in Corollary \ref{MJ Discrepancy} that one can tell when (\ref{increasing sequence}) stabilizes in terms of Mather-Jacobian discrepancies.
-These results may be viewed as giving certain upper bounds for the index of singularities.
-Along the way, Theorem \ref{direct image} is of independent interest, and we hope it can find other applications.
+The purpose of the article is twofold.
+On the one hand, we introduce in Definition \ref{index def} an index of the singularities of $X$ measuring how quickly the sequence (\ref{increasing sequence}) stabilizes to $\omega_X$ among all log resolutions.
+A necessary condition (Proposition \ref{necessary condition}) and a sufficient condition (Theorem \ref{splitting theorem}) are given for when the direct images coincide with $\omega_X$.
+Suppose the log resolution $\mu$ resolves the Jacobian ideal of $X$, as a consequence of Theorem \ref{direct image}, we show in Corollary \ref{MJ Discrepancy} that one can tell when (\ref{increasing sequence}) stabilizes in terms of Mather-Jacobian discrepancies.
+All these results may be viewed as giving certain upper or lower bound for the index of singularities.